Legacy of Robert E. Howard

 In 1966, De Camp made a deal with Lancer Books to republish the Conan series, which led to the "First Howard Boom" of the 1970s; many of his works were reprinted (some printed for the first time) and they expanded into other media such as comic books and films.
 The Conan stories were increasingly edited by De Camp and the series was extended by pastiches until they replaced the original stories.
 In response, a "purist" movement grew up demanding Howard's original, un-edited stories.
 The first boom ended in the mid-1980s.
 In the late 1990s and early 21st century, the "Second Howard Boom" occurred.
-This saw the printing of new collections of Howard's work, with the restored texts desired by Purists.
+This saw the printing of new collections of Howard's work, with the restored texts desired by purists.
 As before, the boom led to new comic books, films and computer games.
 Howard's house in Cross Plains has been converted into the Robert E. Howard Museum which has been added to the National Register of Historic Places.

 Howard's estate

 In his will Robert E. Howard left his literary estate to his friend Lindsey Tyson.
 Dr. Isaac Howard attempted to cover this up but the news made its way to Tyson anyway.
 However, Tyson was shaken by his friend's suicide and wanted nothing to do with it.
 After some delays, the Callahan County court eventually granted the estate to Howard's father.
 Robert's agent, Kline, agreed to perform the same job for Isaac as well as working to collect the money still owed.
 They sold some of Robert's unsold manuscripts and attempted to arrange publication of collected editions.

 The first Robert E. Howard novel was A Gent from Bear Creek, printed by British publisher Herbert Jenkins in 1937.
 It was based on Howard's Breckenridge Elkins stories, which he has edited together and partially rewritten to form a continuous story.
 The novel was not successful and very few copies still exist today.

 In 1942, Dr. Howard moved to the town Ranger to help in a clinic run by Dr. Pere M. Kuykendall.
 Dr. Howard died of a heart attack on November 12, 1944.
 His body was buried with his wife and son in Brownwood.
-He left all that he owned to Dr. Kuykendall, including Robert Howard's literary rights, with the exception of a trunk of Robert E. Howard's papers, about half of his written output, which were sent to E. Hoffman Price in California.
+He left all that he owned to Dr. Kuykendall, including Robert Howard's literary rights, with the exception of a trunk of Robert E. Howard's papers, about half of his written output, which were sent to E. Hoffmann Price in California.
 In 1946, Howard's agent, Otis Adelbert Kline, also died and his agency was bought by Oscar J. Friend.